 Rain gear, just in case

-Mother Nature is unpredictable, so bring a cute umbrella and maybe a pair of rain boots just in case.
+Mother Nature is unpredictable, so bring a cute umbrella and maybe a pair of rain boots (and some for your partner, too!) just in case.

 "Something old, something new..."

-Think about your “something old, something new, something borrowed, and something blue (and a sixpence in your shoe, if you follow that tradition)” and make sure those day-of wedding details are transported carefully to your wedding.
+Think about your “something old, something new, something borrowed, and something blue [and a sixpence in your shoe, if you follow that tradition]” and make sure these special items on your day-of wedding details checklist are transported carefully to your wedding.